+2. Carve Yourself A Niche

 There’s an old adage that’s been resurrected in both business and personal lives: “do what you know.”
 And not only is it definitely applicable to childcare, but it’s also fundamental.

 If you don’t have any experience with infants (or conversely, preschoolers), don’t announce yourself as accepting all ages.
-Because child development is so specialized, you may find yourself over your head.
+Because child development is so specialized, you may find yourself in over your head.
 By offering programs that are targeted to specific ages, you’re focusing on one particular stage of development.
 That’s your expertise.
 That’s your niche.

 But it doesn’t have to be confined to age.
 You could develop a drop-in program, an early morning program, a play-based program, a faith-based program… anything that will highlight your specialty and your services.